 8. Check The Labels

-A lot of packaged foods contain sugar in the form of fructose, dextrose, HFCS, agave syrup, etc. You should always check the label of bread, sauces, salad dressing, mayonnaise, canned foods, and Indian snacks to avoid consuming sugar unknowingly.
+A lot of packaged foods contain sugar in the form of fructose, dextrose, HFCS, agave syrup, etc. You should always check the label of bread, sauces, salad dressing, mayonnaise, canned foods.
 You can consume about 50% less sugar if you check the labels to find out whether a particular food contains sugar in any form.

 9. Eat Less Sweet Fruits

 Fruits contain fructose and can also give you a sugar high.
 Eat fruits that are not very sweet such as strawberries, gooseberry, blueberry, cranberry, raspberry, apples, oranges, lime, lemon, tangerine, avocado, muskmelon, and honeydew melon.
 Avoid eating papaya, mango, grapes, pineapple, peaches, pear, plum, etc.

 The last and the most important step is to drink plenty of water to keep yourself hydrated and flush out the sugar from your system.
 Drinking water also helps to curb appetite, lose weight, reduce skin rashes, chapping of lips, and improve brain function.

 So those were the 10 ways in which you could quit sugar in just 5 days.
 But how can you apply these methods to actually quit sugar?
 Well, I have prepared a diet chart that contains all the foods that will help you quit sugar for good.
 Take a look.

 |Early Morning (6:00 – 6:30 a.m)||1 cup water with juice of ½ a lime|